top of page

 As a third party in a position like this you resist in ways you can and also employ conforming to the status quo if it guarantees your safety.
 For instance, as an intersex and trans woman, one of my major ways of resistance is in my self expression, my work, and my determination to curate and document queer lives as much as I can.
 On the other hand my need for safety and self preservation also requires that sometimes I compromise my self expression or pretend to be my assigned sex.
 My identity and experiences as an intersex person who has had to thread between masculinity, femininity and what constitutes and differentiate both has allowed me to critically interrogate and ask why society is shaped the way it is and demand for things to change.

-Lived experiences of intersex people in the global south & north?
+How do the lived experiences of intersex people in the global south differ to those in the global north?

 The lived experiences of intersex people vary everywhere, but our dreams intersect.
 I believe at the core of it, all of us in the global south and north collectively dream and desire a world where intersex and other queer people are accepted and we thrive.
 This dream to see one another thrive is the reason for our fierce advocacy.